dolmagrg123/ecommerce_terraform_deployment/README.md

     g.
 A "CONCLUSION" statement as well as any other sections you feel like you want to include.

+### "SYSTEM DESIGN DIAGRAM"
+### "ISSUES/TROUBLESHOOTING"

+RDS connection error:

+We are unable to connect to the RDS from the Jenkins Server.
+So we manually migrated the database from EC2 server and we were able to run queries in RDS database from out backend server.

+Since I was adding the EC2 private IPs, RDS data endpoints manually, I had to redo it everytime I destroy the infrastructure and create it again.

+### "OPTIMIZATION"

+I would have to automate the EC2 IPs and RDS endpoint to automatically add to the setting.py file.

 ## Business Intelligence

 The database for this application is not empty.
 There are many tables but the following are the ones to focus on: "auth_user", "product", "account_billing_address", "account_stripemodel", and "account_ordermodel"